 The Rev. Alan Combs '04

-Pastor, Heritage United Methodist Church, Lynchburg, VA
+Pastor, Lane Memorial United Methodist Church, Altavista, VA

 A religion major, Combs was involved in WWHS, the campus radio station, and in the Wesley Foundation, the United Methodist campus ministry for Hampden-Sydney and Longwood.
 He earned a Master of Divinity degree at Duke Divinity School and then a Master of Theology Degree at the Communion of Saints.
 His studies focused on the gift of unity for which Jesus prays in John 17.
 Alan then became associate pastor of Heritage United Methodist Church in Lynchburg before accepting his current position as Pastor at Lane Memorial United Methodist Church in Altavista, VA.
 He is an Elder in Full Connection in the Virginia Annual Conference of the United Methodist Church.